 Be sure that you have access to adequate funds to cover a health emergency, and keep all receipts you receive in order to file your claim.
-If you plan to travel before or after the program dates, you are eligible to purchase additional insurance through the GeoBlue website after you have been enrolled in the insurance by the Study Abroad Office.
+If you plan to travel before or after the program dates, you can purchase before & after coverage through the GeoBlue website after you have been enrolled in the insurance by the Study Abroad Office.